-While the large iPad Pro 12.9-inch (2021) switched to a mini-LED display, the smaller models may go for OLED, the media reported.
+While the large iPad Pro 12.9-inch (2021) switched to a mini-LED display, but the smaller models may go for OLED.

 According to Korean publication ETNews reports, Apple will make the jump with iPads coming out in 2022.
 Those will be the first Apple tablets not to use some kind of LCD (even mini-LED tech is LCD based).

-Image quality, weight and design were reportedly the key considerations in the decision to move away from LCD, the report said.
+The report said that image quality, weight, and design were reportedly the key considerations in moving away from LCD.

-However, while phone-sized OLED displays are produced in great numbers, tablet-sized ones are rare, it added.
+However, it added that while phone-sized OLED displays are produced in great numbers, tablet-sized ones are rare.

-Some Android tablets do use them, but Apple moves around 50 million iPads a year, so companies will have to invest into expanding the capacity of their factories.
+Some Android tablets do use them, but Apple moves around 50 million iPads a year, so companies will have to invest in expanding the capacity of their factories.

 Apple will likely start with a few models at first and add more as capacity expands.